firefox-devtools/debugger/CONTRIBUTING.md

 The debugger.html project is targeted to land in Firefox for Firefox 52.
 However if you're looking to work directly on the DevTools project which ships developer tools for Firefox and Firefox Developer Edition right now you can find more information on the Mozilla wiki [DevTools / Get Involved](https://wiki.mozilla.org/DevTools/GetInvolved).

+## About Us

+[Mozilla][mozilla] created this debugger for use in the [Firefox][mozilla-firefox] Developer Tools.
+And we've purposely created this project in GitHub, using modern toolchains.
+We hope to not only to create a great debugger that works with the [Firefox](https://wiki.mozilla.org/Remote_Debugging_Protocol) and [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/1-1/) but development community that can embed this debugger in your own projects with tools like [NPM](http://npmjs.com/).

+### Team Members

 ## Joining the Team

 Mozilla has and continues to hire many people from within the Open Source Software community, bringing contributors directly into the team; however contribution is not necessarily a path to employment.
 Our internal hiring criteria is about more than contributions, we are also looking at a number of other factors that create a diverse and healthy team.